Villages in Bandra, Mumbai: Urban art

 The old villages have now tuned into exhibition galleries for the voices of the people.
 These small narrow lanes of the villages display works of urban art.

 Festivals

 There are a number of festivals that are celebrated and one of them is Celebrate Bandra which has number of cultural activities that are planned over a period of 20 days to a month.

+In literature

+Many of the characters in the book Bloodline Bandra by Godfrey Joseph Pereira (2014), are East Indian, including the protagonist, journalist, David Cabral from Pali in Bandra.
+The book itself is set in the 1950's with the first half of the book having most of the action in Pali Village, a predominantly East Indian populace at the time.